The Marked · Chapter 11

 "Who are you?"

-Her voice was calm in a way that was practiced rather than natural — the calm of a woman who had learned to be calm the way a surgeon learns to be calm: not because the situation is safe but because the situation requires a steady hand.
+Her voice was calm in a way that was practiced rather than natural — the calm of a woman who had learned to be calm the way a surgeon learns to be calm: not because the situation is safe but because the situation requires steady hands.

 Ren's eyes dropped to her hands.
 She caught the movement.

-"Second thing."
-She shifted her weight against the stone.
-"I can feel your signal from across the city.
-You're the loudest Marked I've ever sensed.
-And you've been getting louder for the past week.
-Whatever is happening to you — and I have a very good idea of what is happening to you — it is escalating, and you are running out of options, and the options you have left are not going to work because they are all variations of the same strategy: do it alone."
+"Second."
+She shifted against the stone.
+"I can feel your signal across the city.
+You've been getting louder for a week.
+Whatever's happening to you is escalating, and your remaining options are all the same option: do it alone."

 Ren said nothing.
 The flatten held.
 His face gave nothing.
-But his body — his body was doing the thing it always did when someone said something accurate about him: the muscles in his jaw tightened, the tendons in his hands pulled, the specific physical response of a man whose defenses have been bypassed not by force but by precision.
+But his body was doing what it always did when someone said something accurate about him: the muscles in his jaw tightened, the tendons in his hands pulled, the physical response of a man whose defenses have been bypassed not by force but by precision.

 She held out the thermos.